How to build your own ASP-based system?!: Abstract

 \section{Abstract}

-Answer Set Programming (ASP) has become a popular and quite sophisticated approach to declarative problem solving.
-This is arguably due to its attractive modeling-grounding-solving workflow that provides an easy approach to problem solving, even for laypersons outside computer science.
-Unlike this, the high degree of sophistication of the underlying technology makes it increasingly hard for ASP experts to put ideas into practice.
+Answer Set Programming, or ASP for short, has become a popular and sophisticated approach to declarative problem solving.
+Its popularity is due to its attractive modeling-grounding-solving workflow that provides an easy approach to problem solving, even for laypersons outside computer science.
+However, in contrast to ASP's ease of use, the high degree of sophistication of the underlying technology makes it even hard for ASP experts to put ideas into practice whenever this involves modifying ASP's machinery.

 For addressing this issue, this tutorial aims at enabling users to build their own ASP-based systems.
 More precisely, we show how the ASP system \clingo\ can be used for extending ASP and for implementing customized special-purpose systems.
 To this end, we propose two alternatives.
 We begin with a traditional AI technique and show how meta programming can be used for extending ASP.
 This is a rather light approach that relies on \clingo's reification feature to use ASP itself for expressing new functionalities.
-Unlike this, the major part of this tutorial uses traditional programming (in \python) for manipulating \clingo\ via its application programming interface.
+The second part of this tutorial uses traditional programming (in \python) for manipulating \clingo\ via its application programming interface.
 This approach allows for changing and controlling the entire model-ground-solve workflow of ASP.
 Central to this is \clingo's new \lstinline{Application} class that allows us to draw on \clingo's infrastructure by customizing processes similar to the one in \clingo.
-For instance, we may engage manipulations to programs' abstract syntax trees, control various forms of multi-shot solving, and set up theory propagators for foreign inferences.
-Another cross-sectional structure, spanning meta as well as application programming, is \clingo's intermediate format, \aspif, that specifies the interface among the underlying grounder and solver.
+For instance, we may apply manipulations to programs' abstract syntax trees, control various forms of multi-shot solving, and set up theory propagators for foreign inferences.
+A cross-sectional structure, spanning meta as well as application programming, is \clingo's intermediate format, \aspif, that specifies the interface among the underlying grounder and solver.
 We illustrate the aforementioned concepts and techniques throughout this tutorial by means of examples and several non-trivial case-studies.
 In particular, we show how \clingo\ can be extended by difference constraints and how guess-and-check programming can be implemented with both meta and application programming.